-Pelvic Organ Prolapse Specialist Near Atlanta, GA
+Pelvic Organ Prolapse Specialist in Atlanta, GA

 Rita Sharma, MD, FACOG, FPMRS, specializes in treatment for pelvic prolapse.
 With two board certifications in gynecology and urogynecology, her extensive backgrounds with this pelvic prolapse make her one of the top doctors in the Atlanta area to treat cases of pelvic organ prolapse.
 Women trust Dr. Sharma and her team to treat pelvic organ prolapse.
 Call today to schedule an appointment so you can discuss your treatment options with Dr. Sharma.